EngTurtle/Conga/README.md

 [What the site looks like for now](http://i.imgur.com/E31Ek.jpg)

-Instructions to try out the site
+Instructions to demo the site on a local dev server.

 1. To run this site, install python and django per the instructions on this site: https://docs.djangoproject.com/en/1.3/intro/install/